NBKRedSpy/QM_PauseOnProduction/README.md

 Source code is available on GitHub https://github.com/NBKRedSpy/QM_PauseOnProduction

 # Change Log
+## 1.4.0
+* Additional fix for after raid screen for recycler and production.
+* Added recycler pause.

 ## 1.3.3
 * Fix for interfering with the after raid screen in certain situations.